by Abbie Rabinowitz | Mar 1, 2023 | Blog

 Richard, Lynn, and myself painting around the Ohia tree.

-Live painting at a wedding in Kona
+artist painting at a wedding in Hawaii resort

 Student Art Gallery: Abstract Expressionism Self-Directed, Online Painting Workshop